mgaynor1/nQuack/README.md

 ## References

-Gaynor ML, Landis JB, O’Connor TK, Laport RG, Doyle JJ, Soltis DE, Ponciano JM, and Soltis PS. nQuack: An R package for predicting ploidy level from sequence data using site-based heterozygosity. <i>In Review</i>.
-See preprint on bioRxiv, [doi.org: 10.1101/2024.02.12.579894](https://www.biorxiv.org/content/10.1101/2024.02.12.579894v1)
+Gaynor ML, Landis JB, O’Connor TK, Laport RG, Doyle JJ, Soltis DE, Ponciano JM, and Soltis PS.
+2024. nQuack: An R package for predicting ploidy level from sequence data using site-based heterozygosity. *Applications in Plant Sciences* 12(4):e11606. [doi: 10.1002/aps3.11606](https://www.doi.org/10.1002/aps3.11606)

 ## Up Next:

-- If you have sequence data with known ploidal level for a mixed-ploidy system, let us know.
+- If you have sequence data with known plodial level for a mixed-ploidy system, let us know.
 We would love to collaborate with you.
+To be included in v2.0, please send me an email at shellyleegaynor at gmail.